YannikSood/eth-nextjs-boilerplate/README.md

 # 👽 Welcome!

+# 💻
 Why is this boilerplate the best?
 Because all the top eth boilerplates on github right now are created by companies who integrate every aspect of their product/service into the boilerplate, making it all but unusable unless you sign up for their service!

 <img width="1437" alt="Screen Shot 2022-03-04 at 12 02 01 AM" src="https://user-images.githubusercontent.com/100057052/156702502-2882bdb6-4860-44ac-99fe-34056e8f356d.png">

 ## ⭐️ Star this repo!
-If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes me very happy!
+If this boilerplate helps you build Ethereum dapps faster - please star this project, every star helps!

 ## 🤝 Need help?
 If you need help with setting up the boilerplate or have other questions - reach out on [twitter](https://twitter.com/ilyxium)